ZeroPass/TokenRegistry/README.md

 You could also have time limits on transactions that goes out of your country \(based on passport certification authority\).

+Recovery function; 2 out of 3 passport attested trusted friends to unclock your tokens!

 ---

 ### Alternate uses of this opensource solution